ydirson/gl-streaming/README.md

 * only 32bit builds can work at all (addressing this is top priority).

 * despite all the work previously done, only very simple applications work (eg. es2gears, some glmark2 benchmarks).

   A number of APIs are present but only as stubs, some are known to have bugs -- some can cause the client or the server to crash.

+  APIs for EGL 1.4 are present, though some 1.1 and 1.2 APIs are not even stubbed.
+Many GLES2 APIs are not even stubbed either.

 * the server creates a fixed-size window at startup, used for all client rendering.